B-UMMI/Schema_Refinery/SchemaRefinery/docs/user/modules/DownloadAssemblies.rst

-DownloadAssemblies - Download assemblies from specified databases
+DownloadAssemblies - Download assembliesand their metadata from specified databases
 ===============================================================

 Description